 Modern, complex problems require the development of a new scientific way to analyze and address them – one that focuses on the connections between different disciplines.
 The goal of the Center for Systems Science and Engineering (CSSE) is to further the development of this science of interconnection.

-The Center for Systems Science and Engineering takes a multidisciplinary approach to modeling, understanding, and optimizing systems of national importance, including medicine, health care delivery, national infrastructure, information security, disaster response, and education.
-In addition to engineering faculty, the institute utilizes the expertise of researchers from the schools of Medicine, Public Health, Nursing, Arts and Sciences, Business, and Education; and from JHU’s Applied Physics Laboratory, already one of the nation’s leading centers of systems engineering.
+Housed in the Johns Hopkins Department of Civil and Systems Engineering, CSSE takes a multidisciplinary approach to modeling, understanding, and optimizing systems of local, national, and global importance.
+These include medicine, health care delivery, national infrastructure, information security, disaster response, and education.
+In addition to faculty from across multiple engineering departments, CSSE utilizes the expertise of researchers from the schools of Medicine, Public Health, Nursing, Arts and Sciences, Business, and Education; and from JHU’s Applied Physics Laboratory, already one of the nation’s leading centers of systems engineering.

-Research.
-The primary role of the Institute is to serve as the focal point of inter-campus collaborations on systems research.
+The primary role of CSSE is to serve as the focal point of inter-campus collaborations on systems research.
 The Center’s Systems Research Group brings together faculty from Engineering, Public Health, and Medicine with a common interest in using systems methods to advance our understanding of complex problems.
-Current funded projects are highlighted on our Research page.

-Systems Practice.
-CSSE also serves as a source of systems faculty and researchers who are interested in applying existing systems technology and methods to practical problem solving.
-Clients include the Hopkins medical system, State agencies, industrial affiliates, and other parties within and outside of Johns Hopkins who need systems expertise to solve technical problems.
+CSSE serves as a source of systems faculty and researchers who are interested in applying existing systems technology and methods to practical problem solving.
+Clients include the Johns Hopkins medical system, State agencies, industrial affiliates, and other parties within and outside of Johns Hopkins who need systems expertise to solve technical problems.